Her figure skaters can fly. But do a Russian coach’s tactics go too far?

 Over the next two decades, she rose up the sport’s ranks in Russia, accompanied by a fierce patriotism in regards to her young trainees.

-“What I try to teach my students starting at about the age of 13 is that you can’t just come to practice and start whining, ‘I am tired, I can’t do this now, let’s do it tomorrow,’ ” Tutberidze said.
-“Just look at the map and see the size of Russia — and when you’re selected and sent to an international competition, you will have a jacket, on its back it says ‘Russia.’
-And if you’re supposed to be the best that Russia sent for the world to see, then you cannot just step out on the ice with a bad attitude, thinking, ‘I am tired today, I don’t feel like skating my best and representing the Russian people as they expect me to.’ ”
+“What I try to teach my students starting at about the age of 13 is that you can’t just come to practice and start whining: ‘I am tired.
+I can’t do this now.
+Let’s do it tomorrow,’ ” Tutberidze said.
+“Just look at the map and see the size of Russia — and when you’re selected and sent to an international competition, you will have a jacket.
+On its back it says ‘Russia.’
+And if you’re supposed to be the best that Russia sent for the world to see, then you cannot just step out on the ice with a bad attitude, thinking: ‘I am tired today.
+I don’t feel like skating my best and representing the Russian people as they expect me to.’ ”

 ‘A different system’

-That attitude has pushed her skaters, and the sport, to new heights.
+That attitude has pushed her skaters and the sport to new heights.
 All three of Tutberidze’s athletes at these Games jump quads, rotating four times in the air — a feat that no other female skater at the Olympics will attempt.
 That provides their programs with a significantly higher degree of difficulty, enabling them to stay ahead of the pack even if they falter.

 But her tactics are also divisive, with rivals and others in the sport raising concerns about the short careers of her pupils and the burnout and long-term injuries they suffer as a result of highly intensive training.